When is full mouth crown restoration recommended?

 - Cavity filling and restoration: Teeth which are decayed needs to be filled to avoid any progress of the cavities deeper.
 Only larger cavities require crowns to support the tooth.

-- Root canal treatment: This treatment is required when cavity progresses to the entire thickness of the hard structure of the tooth (enamel and dentin) and infects the inner
+- Root canal treatment: Root canal treatment is required when a cavity progresses to the entire thickness of the hard structure of the tooth (enamel and dentin) and infects the inner pulp.

 - Extraction: For extensively decayed teeth which cannot be restored and with poor probability of success if treated.
 In such cases usually an implant is placed in the jawbone to support the crown or bridge.

-- Crown lengthening procedure: Usually needed when the height of the natural teeth is insufficient to hold the artificial crown.
-Read more about crown lengthening.
+- Crown lengthening procedure: Crown lengthening is usually needed when the height of the natural teeth is insufficient to hold the artificial crown.

 - Implants/ Bridges/ Over-dentures: In cases of missing one or multiple teeth, implants or bridges can be used.
 Overdentures are used for multiple missing teeth.